-Eye-tracking has been touted in the VR industry for years, but the tech has only ever been built into high-end enterprise headsets.
+Eye-tracking has been touted in the VR industry for years, but the tech has only ever been built into high-end headsets.
 Sony may be the first to deliver a consumer VR headset with eye-tracking.

 It might not be immediately obvious why you’d want to be able to track the user’s eyes in a VR headset (especially if you’re already tracking the motion of their head), but it turns out that eye-tracking can be a game-changer for VR in many ways.

 One of the big ones of course is ‘foveated rendering’.
-Since our eyes only see sharp in a fairly small central region (the fovea), rendering scenes in high detail in your peripheral vision is a waste of computing power.
+Since our eyes only see sharply in a fairly small central region (the fovea), rendering scenes in high detail in your peripheral vision is a waste of computing power.
 If you can track exactly where the user is looking, you can render the center part of each frame in high detail while reducing detail in the periphery where it won’t be noticed.
 This means games can look more detailed without using more computing power.

 But eye-tracking goes far beyond just foveated rendering.
-Sony has only explicitly mentioned foveated rendering so far, but the tech could also be used for automatic IPD measurement, automatic user sign-ins, realistic eye movements for multiplayer avatars, intent tracking, and even eye-based input.
+Sony has explicitly mentioned foveated rendering so far, but the tech could also be used for automatic IPD measurement, automatic user sign-ins, realistic eye movements for multiplayer avatars, intent tracking, and even eye-based input.
 Having eye-tracking in PSVR 2 essentially opens up a whole new door of possibilities for VR developers.

 One of the biggest improvements to PSVR 2 will the new ‘Sense’ controllers.

 PSVR 1 relied on outdated PS Move controllers that weren’t very precise and also lacked thumbsticks which made them awkward to use for some games.